How to Back Up Important Folders to OneDrive in Windows 11

 Troubleshooting Common Errors

-OneDrive uses reparse points and junction points to link your local folders to the cloud.
-If these become corrupted, you may need to reset the app.
-Be aware of file path length limits; if your file path exceeds 260 characters, the file will not sync.
+OneDrive uses reparse points and junction points (special types of file links) to link your local folders to the cloud.
+If these become corrupted, reset the app.
+Be aware of file path length limits (the maximum number of characters in a file’s address); if your file path exceeds 260 characters, the file will not sync.

 Summary